pocket-id/website/docs/client-examples/planka.md

 ## Additional information

-Additional informations about Planka OIDC can be found [here](https://docs.planka.cloud/docs/configuration/oidc)
+More information about Planka OIDC can be found [here](https://docs.planka.cloud/docs/configuration/oidc)